4sp1r3/nigel/timesheet.md

 # Timesheet

+## Fri Jun 5 (7hrs)

+* still hacking away trying to inject Kosa style ADF's into DEAP.
+Calling it "KosaTree" :-) for now.
+* ok, managed to de-deap the whole initialisation process and population instantiation, so it now looks like regular old object-oriented and functional python programming.
+Now I just need to create a KosaTree, abstract the creation of adfs to a function call, and tackle the graphing again to show arbitrary KosaTrees.
+Gee, that's all '-P
+* nup.
+To get to dynamic numbers of adfs within each individual they'll need to handle their own primitive sets;
+     more specifically knowing which adfs it has in order to do a crossover; which, in turn, means I need to migrate the rest of the deap toolbox stuff into the internals of each individual.

+## Thu Jun 4 (5hrs)

+* talk to nige, working toward multiple adfs
+* 2 indepedent ADFs of 2 args, drawn.
+* No joy getting one ADF to use another; deap wouldn't compile them and it looks like a rabbit hole to resolve.
+* struggled to balance adding ADF functionality against retaining deap's valuable bits, lots of thinking and puzzling out how deap is contructed and where to cut in and start doing our ADF thing.
+Toyed with another module, but too risky, resolved to a chip-away approach, cycling over tiny incremental changes to approach the whole.

 ## Wed Jun 3 (9hrs)

 * We'll crossover like with like, so if the contributing node is in the Result Producing Branch then that is where it